jyothikakagita78/first-repo/README.md

-# first-repo github by jyothika
+# first-repo  on github by jyothika
 my first repo on github